Argent77/A7-ChaosSorcerer/README.md

 - May cast the 3rd-level spell Chaos Shield (automatically added to spell list).
 - May cast the 5th-level spell Conjure Chaos Elemental (automatically added to spell list).
 - May cast the 7th-level spells Nahal's Wildstrike and Conjure Greater Chaos Elemental (automatically added to spell list).
-- May cast the 9th-level spell Stabilize (automatically added to spell list).
+- May cast the 9th-level spell Wildfire and Stabilize (automatically added to spell list).
 - Casting level varies slightly whenever he/she casts a spell—anywhere between five levels lower and five levels higher than the Chaos Sorcerer's true level.
 - 1st level: +1 bonus to Saves vs. Spell.
 - 5th level: +1 bonus to Dexterity.